-As a matter of background, this property has been identified by the ASLD as ready for development, and as such is currently being planned and rezoned to allow for industrial uses.
+As a matter of background, this property has been identified by the ASLD as ready for development, and as such the H2K PAD was approved by the Mayor and Council on July 12, 2022 to allow for industrial uses.
 The ASLD and their consultants have been working with the City of Tucson to develop a foundation for development of the site, which involves the establishment of the H2K Planned Area Development (PAD) for the property which will govern its development.
 This is directly relevant to this ERR.
-The regulatory standards for the treatment and mitigation of disturbed PRA in the H2K PAD.
+The regulatory standards for the treatment and mitigation of disturbed PRA are in the H2K PAD.